Prabhatrai7/Solar-Panel-Classification/README.md

-🌞 Solar Panel Condition Classification using Deep Learning
+# 🌞 Solar Panel Condition Classification

-⚠️ Problem: Solar panels often lose efficiency due to dust, damage, and environmental factors, but manual inspection is slow, costly, and not scalable.
-💡 Solution: This project uses Deep Learning to automatically classify solar panel conditions from images, enabling faster and smarter maintenance.
+A Deep Learning-based system to automatically classify solar panel conditions using image data.
+This project helps in identifying faults and environmental impacts affecting solar panel efficiency.

-📌 Overview

-This project builds a multi-class image classification system to detect the condition of solar panels using Deep Learning.
-It helps identify issues like dust, physical damage, and environmental impact, improving energy efficiency and reducing maintenance costs.

-🚀 Problem Statement
+# 🚀 Problem Statement

-Solar panels are exposed to harsh environmental conditions that affect their performance:
+Solar panels are exposed to real-world conditions that reduce their performance, such as dust, bird droppings, physical damage, electrical faults, and snow coverage.

-Dust accumulation reduces energy output

-Bird droppings block sunlight

-Physical damage (cracks, breakage) affects functionality

-Electrical damage impacts system efficiency

-Snow coverage blocks solar absorption

-❌ Manual inspection challenges:
+Manual inspection of solar panels:

-Time-consuming

-Expensive
+Is time-consuming

+Requires human effort

-Not feasible for large solar farms
+Is not scalable for large solar farms

-👉 Goal: Automate detection using AI-based image classification.

-🧠 Classes Predicted
+This project aims to automate the detection process using a multi-class image classification model.

+#💡 Solution

-The model classifies solar panel images into 6 categories:
+Developed a Deep Learning model that classifies solar panel images into multiple categories, enabling faster and more efficient monitoring.

+# 🧠 Classes

+The model predicts the following 6 classes:

-🐦 Bird-drop
+Bird-drop

-✅ Clean
+Clean

-🌫️ Dusty
+Dusty

-⚡ Electrical-damage
+Electrical-damage

-🔧 Physical-Damage
+Physical-Damage

-❄️ Snow-Covered
+Snow-Covered

-⚙️ Tech Stack
+# ⚙️ Tech Stack

-Python 🐍
+Python
 TensorFlow / Keras

-NumPy & Pandas

 OpenCV
+NumPy, Pandas

-Matplotlib / Seaborn
+Matplotlib

-🏗️ Project Structure
+# 📂 Project Structure
 Solar-Panel-Classification/
 │── dataset/
 │   ├── Bird-drop/